brightcove/brightcove-player-sdk-ios-fw/README.md

     Binary With Libraries" phase:
     * `libBCOVFW.a`
 1. On the "Build Settings" tab of your application target:
-    * Ensure that BCOVIFW headers are in your application's "Header Search Path".
+    * Ensure that BCOVFW headers are in your application's "Header Search Path".
     * Ensure that `-ObjC` has been added to the "Other Linker Flags" build setting.
 1. Install the Freewheel library, which must be retrieved from your Freewheel account.